 Massage is very adaptable.
-It can relax, it can stimulate or soothe your nervous system, it can boost circulation.
+It can relax, it can be used to stimulate or to soothe your nervous system, it can boost circulation or have minimal impact.
 It depends on the skill and experience of each therapist.
-If unsure please discuss with your GP or Consultant, but you do not need a referral, I am quite able to decide whether massage is appropriate.
+If unsure please discuss with your GP or Consultant, but you do not need a referral, I am able to decide and explain or discuss with you whether massage is appropriate or in some cases not.
 However, if advised by your healthcare professional against it please follow that advice.

 YOGA, SELF KNOWLEDGE AND REFLECTION

 I discovered yoga back in 1992 I think!
 I started out alone at home while living in San Francisco with a wonderful book and experienced the benefits for myself without any preconception.
 From them on I became an ashram, class and workshop attender and maintained a personal practice which also included meditation and pranayama, study of texts and mantras and so forth up until around 2012.
 Currently I still find myself drawn back to using the tools I learned. when I need to rebalance and set a new direction in life.
 So I am confident that I can understand what you may be trying to 'achieve' or experiences you may be having in whatever style is currently capturing your attention.